jaimescose/music_recommender/README.md

 ## Dataset

-Original dataste can be foundd [here](https://grouplens.org/datasets/hetrec-2011/).
+Original dataset can be foundd [here](https://grouplens.org/datasets/hetrec-2011/).
 However, for convenience, I have uploaded just the files that I used in this project:

 - artists.dat: matches artist id to name and other information (not relavant for this project)